The Four II: Synopsis

 Ji Yaohua has nightmares about being attacked in her sleep.
 Restless and convinced someone is out to get her, she is finally kidnapped by Lady Fog, her senior who is working for Lord An, one night.
 Lady Fog brings her to An Shigeng and Ji Yaohua is shocked to find him alive.
 However, she begins to work for Lord An after she's given a poisonous pill.
-In order for her to remain alive she'll need a monthly antidote that only Lord An possesses.
+In order for her to remain alive she will need a monthly antidote that only Lord An possesses.
 Her loyalties are divided and she asks Cold Blood to meet her at a teahouse.
 The purpose of the rendezvous is to reveal all of the investigations done by Department Six.
 Cold Blood has Emotionless accompany him to the meeting.
 Emotionless is unable to cope with the fact that Zhuge Zhengwo is the prime suspect in the murders.
 In addition, she intimates that Zhuge Zhengwo may have been lying to her about executing the Gang of Twelve.
 She hurriedly leaves.
 Cold Blood quickly follows her.
 Ji Yaohua is disappointed over the fact that this liaison was not one between herself and Cold Blood.

 Back at the Divine Constabulary, Cold Blood questions Zhuge Zhengwo and reveals he saw him behind the cannon that day he tried to break the lock of the abandoned house.
 Zhuge Zhengwo admits that he recognised the weapon used, for it was the very same weapon he was gifted by the Emperor when he served as the chief bodyguard, but he had turned them in to the imperial archives long ago as he did not want to use such weapons of great destruction.
-He is perplexed by Cold Blood's incessant questions about being the assailant that day at the abandoned house as well as refused answer anything regarding Emotionless's family massacre.
+He is perplexed by Cold Blood's incessant questioning about being the assailant that day at the abandoned house as well as refused answer anything regarding Emotionless's family massacre.
 He asks Cold Blood to give him two days to solve the mystery and Cold Blood agrees.
-However, before the two days are up, Sheriff King is found dead and all evidence seemingly point to Zhuge Zhengwo as the murderer.
+However, before the two days are up, Bushen is found dead and all evidence seemingly point to Zhuge Zhengwo as the murderer.
 Cold Blood's animalistic side gets the better of him and he attacks Zhuge Zhengwo, blaming his acquiesce to the two-day request as the reason behind the death of the man who brought him up.
-Meanwhile, another member of the Gang of Twelve claims to be meeting up with Zhuge Zhengwo at the very place Sheriff King was found dead, but before any questions can be asked, Emotionless kills him to exact her revenge.
-She is furious that she had been deceived for more than a decade but before she can get any answers from Zhuge Zhengwo, they are promptly arrested by Ji Yaohua who has taken over Department Six; one for the murder of Sheriff King and one for the murder of a key witness.
+Meanwhile, another member of the Gang of Twelve claims to be meeting up with Zhuge Zhengwo at the very place Bushen was found dead, but before any questions can be asked, Emotionless kills him to exact her revenge.
+She is furious that she had been deceived for more than a decade but before she can get any answers from Zhuge Zhengwo, they are promptly arrested by Ji Yaohua who has taken over Department Six; one for the murder of Bushen and one for the murder of a key witness.